ElementalHaven/Game-Mapper/README.md

 ## How to Use

 1. If running for the first time or for a new game, screen information should be set using `gm_settings.ini`, the `Bounds` button, or both.
-	- `gm_settings.ini` is automatically created when run for the first time using some default settings and exists in the programs current working directory
-		(generally where the jar file is)
+	- `gm_settings.ini` defines the bounding settings of screenshots and exists in the program's current working directory (generally where the jar file is)
+		If the file does not exist, some default settings are used.
 	- The `Bounds` button creates an overlay on all monitors, allowing the user to click and drag to select the area that screenshots should be taken from.
 		This area can alternatively be set with the `screenshot-x`, `screenshot-y`, `screenshot-width`, and `screenshot-height` settings in the config file.
+		Using this feature updates the `gm_settings.ini`, or creates the file if it does not already exist.
 	- `downscaled-width` and `downscaled-height` in the config file specify the size of an individual screen in the final picture.
 		This should generally be much smaller than the screenshot size so that the resulting picture isn't too huge.
 2. Take screenshots using the `Snap` button.